wb1bqe/bqe_wisp/readme.txt

 	% python bqe_wisp.py
 		Reads the schedule file and waits for satellites to come into view.
 As each satellite comes into view,  it calls bqe_track_continuously.py,  which performs doppler corrections during the pass.

+   		Once BQE Wisp has been started,  the UI can be viewed at  http://localhost:8028